Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields with poles

 \subsection{Effects of sub-cycle structure}

-The previous two examples have shown that for sufficiently small $\epsilon$ the assistance is mainly determined by the poles of the bell-shaped weak fields.
-This feature has been also confirmed by exact numerical computations.
-In the following we study the changes in case the field possesses some oscillatory sub-structure.
+In the following we discuss the possible impact of an additional oscillatory sub-structure.
 This situation is reflected in laser setups where the field consists of a very short wave packet\footnote{Despite the fact that those are electromagnetic pulses, a pure electric field of this type is still a good approximation.
-It can be realised, for instance, through a collision of two counter-propagating laser pulses equal in their (linear) polarisation and intensity.}.
-Hence, the question is, how such a sub-cycle structure will influence the rate?
-As an illustrative example, let us assume a simple oscillatory pulse described by
+It can be realised, for instance, through a collision of two counter-propagating pulses equal in their (linear) polarisation and intensity.}.
+Hence, the question is, how will the rate be influenced?
+Let us assume a simple oscillatory pulse described by

-Its comparison with the Lorentzian profile \eqref{eq:lorentzian}, which is the inverse of the demoniator, is depicted in Fig.~\ref{fig:oscpulse-lorentzian} (top-left) for $N=1$.
-For this type of field we find analogously the generalised Lorentzian pole
+Its comparison with the Lorentzian profile \eqref{eq:lorentzian} is depicted in Fig.~\ref{fig:oscpulse-lorentzian} (top-left) for $N=1$.
+For this we find the generalised Lorentzian pole

+For sufficiently small $\epsilon$ the sub-cycle structure is expected to be irrelevant, in some sense in analogy to the considerations before.
+It is the pole structure of the bell-shaped Lorentzian that regulates the strength of the enhancement.